 - Send no more than 5 submissions for poetry.

 Please make sure to spend time proofing and editing your text submissions before sending them.
 Authors may even want to consider asking a friend to read the work first to help make sure an error free submission is sent.
 Submissions with incorrect grammar or misspellings may be automatically excluded from the review process.
 Those submissions that are accepted must be open to receiving minor editorial corrections.
-Photographs received may require slight alterations, such as sizing, to accommodate formatting requirements.
 Payment upon publication will include one copy of The Indian River Review.